agilestacks/stack-apps/apps/python-flask/README.md

 $ skaffold dev
 ```

-You should be able to see somthing like:
+You should be able to see the following output:
 ```
 > Executing task: skaffold dev <